Investment · Last updated 2 June 2026

 Spanish Bank Account

-All property sales in Spain must be formalised before a notario (notary public), who verifies the legality of the transaction and ensures both parties understand the terms.
-After signing the escritura publica (public deed), the sale is registered at the Registro de la Propiedad (Land Registry).
-This process typically takes two to four weeks after signing.
+All Spanish property sales are formalised before a notario (notary public), who verifies the legality of the transaction and ensures both parties understand the terms.
+After signing the escritura pública, the sale is registered at the Registro de la Propiedad.
+This stage typically takes two to four weeks after signing.

-In Andalucia, the Impuesto de Transmisiones Patrimoniales (ITP) is 7 percent of the purchase price for resale properties.
-New-build properties are subject to 10 percent IVA (VAT) plus 1.2 percent stamp duty instead.
-Budget an additional 1.5 to 2 percent for notary, registry, and legal fees, bringing total transaction costs to approximately 9 to 10 percent of the purchase price.
+For resale property in Andalusia, the Impuesto de Transmisiones Patrimoniales (ITP) is a flat 7%, a rate that has applied since the 2021 Andalusian reform (as of January 2026).
+New-build residential property attracts 10% IVA plus 1.2% AJD stamp duty instead of ITP.
+Budget an additional 1.5 to 2% for notary, registry, and legal fees, bringing total transaction costs to approximately 9 to 10% of the purchase price for resale or 12 to 13% for new build.

 Legal Representation